akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/method-directives/extractMethod.md

 ## Description

-Extracts the `HttpMethod` from the request context and provides it for use for other directives explicitly.
+Extracts the @unidoc[HttpMethod] from the request context and provides it for use for other directives explicitly.

 ## Example